What You’re Made of Matters

 Closing Thoughts

 Muscle supports everything from strength and mobility to mood and metabolism.
-Body fat, in excess, compromises them all.
+Excess body fat compromises them all.
 By improving your body composition, you're not just changing how you look (although when you feel good about how you look, you’ll perform better and have more confidence).
 You're investing in the duration and quality of your life for the long term.